splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/k8s-infrastructure-tutorial/about-k8s-tutorial.rst

 *****************************************************************************************

 .. meta::
-    :description: Learn how to use the tutorial.
+    :description: Learn how to deploy the Splunk Distribution of the OpenTelemetry Collector on a Kubernetes cluster, view your cluster data, and create a detector to issue alerts.

 .. toctree::
     :hidden:
     :maxdepth: 3

-    get-started-k8s-imm
     k8s-install-otel
     k8s-monitor-with-navigators
     k8s-activate-detector